kvn-dtrx/dia-project/readme.md

-# Dia Project
+# Dia-Project

 ## Synopsis

-This repository provides a convenient functionality to pull resources which are required across (*διά*) projects but cannot be incorporated via git submodules or subtrees such as files like `.gitignore` or `.pylintrc`.
+This repository provides a convenient mechanism for retrieving resources—such as `.gitignore` or `.pylintrc` files—that are required across (*διά*) projects but for which incorporation via embedded Git repositories (i.e., submodules or subtrees) or symbolic links is deemed inappropriate.

 Furthermore, a very small example library of such resources is included.